icicimov/blog/_posts/2014-6-24-OpenStack-Icehouse-Multi-node-Installation.md

 libvirt_inject_partition=-2
 ```

-and restart the compute service:
+Confirm the file `/etc/ceph/ceph.conf` exists and restart the compute service:

 ```
 root@ostack-compute:~# service nova-compute restart
 ```

-After this we can go to the GUI and launch new Cirros `m1.small` instance (we can't use m1.tiny since this flavour supports 1GB volumes only and ours is 4GB) and
+After this we can go to the GUI and launch new Cirros `m1.small` instance (we can't use m1.tiny since this flavor supports 1GB volumes only and ours is 4GB) and
 choose boot from volume option:

 ```